sigmoidi/meeb/README.md

 * [kkrunchy](https://www.farbrausch.de/~fg/kkrunchy/)
 * [UPX](https://upx.github.io/)

 Since I don't own any of these, you have to install them yourself.
-Once you have acquired the executables, place them in `tools/[name][bitness].exe` - that is, for 32-bit Crinkler, the file would be `tools/crinkler32.exe`.
-If there is no separate version for 32-bit/64-bit, leave the bitness out of the name.
+Once you have acquired the executables, place them in `tools/[normalized_name].exe` - that is, for e.g. Crinkler, the file would be `tools/crinkler.exe`.

+For MSVC and GCC, you need to install either (or both of):

+* **Visual Studio Tools**, or equivalent, which contains `cl.exe` and `link.exe`
+* **Linux Subsystem for Windows** and the `gcc-mingw-w64-x86-64-win32` package, which contains `x86_64-w64-mingw32-gcc-win32`

+Note that for MSVC, you have to set the build environment up with your method of choice.
+Effectively this means adding the compiler and linker to path and telling them where the Windows toolkit/libraries are.
+I find it easiest to find and run `vcvars32.bat` or `vcvars64.bat`, depending on which bitness you want.

 ## Installation